Oracular Programming: A Modular Foundation for Building LLM-Enabled Software: Universal Queries

+We define the aforementioned example selection procedure in Figure~\ref{fig:leandra-example-selector}, combining primitives from the Delphyne standard library.
+The \code{ExampleSelector} dataclass can be instantiated into a stream of example selectors, which is used in the implementation of \code{SketchProofPolicy} (Figure~\ref{fig:leandra-policy}, Lines~\ref{line:sketch-proof-instantiate:start}--\ref{line:sketch-proof-instantiate:end}).
+Each example selector in the stream first selects a number of high-quality, human-written examples from the main demonstration file, then uses MMR retrieval~\cite{carbonell1998use} with relevance weight $\lambda$ to select $n_s$ examples originating from self-improvement runs, and finally randomly samples $n_i$ examples from them.
+The parameters $n_s$, $n_i$, and $\lambda$ are initially set to fixed values and are then repeatedly and independently sampled from finite lists of choices (see the definition of \code{Randomized}).

-\subsection{Universal Queries}
+\section{Universal Queries}

-Figure~\ref{fig:universal-strategy} shows a minimal strategy that uses universal queries to solve a simple, symbolic mathematics problem.
-Section~\ref{ap:universal-prompt} shows the default system prompt currently implemented in Delphyne for universal queries.
-The full code for this example, along with the result of successful executions (using a simple policy based on \emph{depth-first search} and \emph{zero-shot prompting}), is provided in the Supplementary Material.
+This appendix demonstrates a short oracular program that uses \emph{universal queries} (Section~\ref{sec:universal-queries-case-study}) for maximal concision and solves a simple symbolic mathematics problem.
+The full strategy is presented in Figure~\ref{fig:universal-strategy}, and two policies are presented in Figure~\ref{fig:universal-policy}.
+Delphyne's default system prompt for universal queries is shown in Figure~\ref{fig:universal-query-system-prompt}.
+The full code for this example, along with the results of successful executions, is available in the supplementary material.